Go to Demo Version to see how OpenFare works or continue reading to learn more about OpenFare.

-In short, OpenFare is the only known method that allows implementation of open loop transit fare payment systems on moveable validators (on buses, streetcars, etc.) in public transits which do not have closed loop cards.
-The analysis of known open loop transit projects illustrates that.
+In short, OpenFare is the only known method that allows implementation of open-loop transit fare payment systems on moveable validators (on buses, streetcars, etc.) in public transits which do not have closed-loop cards.

 The patron can enjoy all existing transfer discounts and loyalty programs implemented in the particular transit agency.
 The patron can use the transit service up to the full exhaustion of the prepaid balance (which he or she can always top-up using his smartphone or laptop browser, several seconds prior to a ride).

 With OpenFare, a transit system can implement distance-based or zone-based fares on bus and streetcar routes and bear no risk related to abuse of cards in bad standing or prepaid balance overdraft, even when the cards are tapped at wireless validators on buses and streetcars.